One of the four original counties in Arizona, and Tucson is proud to call it home.

 • Old Tucson: Many know Old Tucson as the site where many famous western movies were shot, including Rio Bravo, McLintock!, and El Dorado.
 While films are still shot at Old Tucson it remains open as a western theme park.
 Don’t miss the scary Halloween “Nightfall” event held annually at Old Tucson.

 • Pima Air & Space Museum: Visitors from throughout the world enjoy more than 300 commercials, private and military aircraft on 80 acres of land.
 Admission includes the Arizona Aviation Hall of Fame and the standalone 390th Memorial World War II Museum.
-Visitors can also purchase advance tickets to the “Boneyard” bus tour.
+The museum offers regularly scheduled and private tours of the aircraft “Boneyard” on Mondays-Fridays (excluding federal holidays).
+Beginning November 2, 2017, tour reservations must be requested in advance by email or phone (520-618-4805).

 For information on many more attractions throughout the region, visit the Southern Arizona Attractions Alliance and consider buying the Tucson Attractions Passport—The Book of Fun.
 It contains two-for-one ticket deals and many other values.